CBSE 12th result 2018: What are last 5 years toppers doing these days?

 Psychology- 99.

-Sukriti Gupta from Delhi topped the Class 12 examination with 497 marks (99.4 per cent) in 2016.
+from Delhi topped the Class 12 examination with 497 marks (99.4 per cent) in 2016.
 She was a student of Montfort School, Delhi.
 At present, Sukriti is doing B Tech from IIT Delhi.
 Her perfect score was a hit among the Twitterati who came up with creative memes on her score.

 In 2015, M Gayatri from Green Fields school, Saket topped the CBSE class 12 examination with 496 marks (99.2 per cent).
 A student of commerce stream, Gayatri scored 496 marks out of 500.